 This may be the most difficult thing to bring onboard the plane.
-Flying can be challenging as adults without children.
+Flying can be challenging for adults without children.
 Flying with a child (or two) can really stretch your patience so do whatever you can to remain calm in any situation on board.
 Ignore the dirty looks from other passengers if your child makes some noise.

 What can I do to make the flight smoother?

 - Do your research.
 Find out what your destination requires and what your airline allows.
 TSA regulations are easy to find, but if you are traveling internationally or you are traveling to particular destinations, find out what you need to do and bring.